bw-project-zak-web30/backend/README.md

     ]

-## user owner can delete equipment
+## User can delete equipment they own
     DELETE /api/users/:id/equipment/:itemId

     RETURNS - if successful